 Here is a glimpse of what Primary work cycle looks like in a Montessori Classroom

-The Primary classroom environments are organized into the basic Montessori curriculum areas: Practical Life, Sensorial, Language Arts, Math and Cultural.
-Each classroom includes educational materials for geography, social studies, science, art and foreign language instruction.
-Music, art and physical education are part of the weekly activities.
-The Jarrow Montessori education at the primary level includes and exceeds the national education standards for kindergarten; and fully prepares them for entrance to our incredible Elementary program.
+The Primary classroom environments are organized into the basic Montessori curriculum areas: Practical Life, Sensorial, Language Arts, Math, and Cultural.
+Each classroom includes educational materials for geography, social studies, science, and art.
+Music, environmental education, and physical education are part of the weekly activities.
+The Jarrow Montessori education at the primary level includes and exceeds the national education standards for kindergarten, and fully prepares them for entrance to our incredible Elementary program.